Andriy Omelchenko: Biography

-Omelchenko initially began to play bandura from tutelage by Makar Osadchyj in Dniprodzerzhynsk and joined the bandura capella there.
+Omelchenko was born in Pavlysh, Soviet Union and initially began to play bandura from tutelage by Makar Osadchyj in Dniprodzerzhynsk and joined the bandura capella there.
 In 1947 he played bandura in a military ensemble.
 In his biography he stated that he took some of his first bandura lessons from Hryhory Kytasty.

 In 1956 he completed both the vocal and orchestral faculties of the Kiev Conservatory.
 He continued to study bandura under Volodymyr Kabachok and Andriy Bobyr.

 From 1952 he worked as a soloist of the Bandura Ensemble of Ukrainian Radio.
 From 1954 he taught bandura at the special music high school in Kiev, and from 1961 at the Kiev Music College.

 As a soloist he performed in Czechoslovakia, Poland, Finland and France.
 He was a laureate of the international competition of performers on folk instruments which took place in Moscow in 1957.